 Most Like Martha Stewart: Prothonotary Warbler

 Although Prothonotary dads select the nest site—typically a low cavity in trees typical of bottomland or swamp forests—mother warblers assume the heavy-duty homemaking, and they take their responsibility seriously.
 Warbler moms will spend as many as eight days constructing and outfitting the nest.
-They build layer upon layer of soft material using a variety of mosses, leaves, and even fishing line when they can find it.
+They build layer upon layer of soft material using a variety of mosses, leaves, and even discarded fishing line when they can find it, though that may end in fatal consequences.

 Clutch size: 3-7 eggs